wen-jams/bsavi/README.md

 ### Test Installation

-To verify that inviz and all the dependencies have been installed correctly, open a Jupyter Notebook and run:
+To verify that inviz and all the dependencies have been installed correctly, try running:

     import inviz as iv